SiweiMa/snake-game/README.md

 # Drunk Snake
-*a simple snake game in python to practice object-oriented-programming*
+*a simple snake game in python to practice object-oriented-programming.
+But this snake is drunk with slow reaction, confused, and sometimes hallucinated :(*

 #### by [Siwei Ma](https://www.linkedin.com/in/siwei-ma-28345856/)

-A classic snake game with extra difficulties.
-The snake is drunk with slow reaction, confused, and sometimes hallucinated :(

 # How it looks